shawnsong/ceph-handbook/README.md

 Generating public/private rsa key pair.
 ...
 ```
-Copy the key pair to monitor and osd nodes.
+Copy the key pair to the monitor and osd nodes.
 This step requires password.

 ```shell
 $ ssh-copy-id cephd@ceph-mon